Religion in Turkey: Religiosity

+According to the Pew Research Center report 2015:

+According to the Gallup Poll 2012:

+According to the Eurobarometer Poll 2010:

+According to the KONDA Research and Consultancy survey carried out throughout Turkey in 2007:

 Islam

 Islam is the religion with the largest community of followers in the country, where most of the population is Muslim, of whom around 90% belong to the Sunni branch of Islam, predominantly following the Hanafi fiqh.
-About 10% of the population belongs to the Shia sects, mostly to the Alevi faith, thought by most of its adherents to be a form of Shia Islam while a minority considers it to have different origins (see Ishikism, Yazdanism).
+About 10% of the Muslim population belongs to the Shia sects, mostly to the Alevi faith, thought by most of its adherents to be a form of Shia Islam while a minority considers it to have different origins (see Ishikism, Yazdanism).
 Closely related to Alevism is the small Bektashi community belonging to a Sufi order of Islam that is indigenous to Turkey, but also has numerous followers in the Balkan peninsula.
 Alawite, which is observed by some ethnic Arabs in southern provinces, and Jafari, which is the traditional sect of ethnic Azerbaijanis, are other sects that have significant population in Turkey.
-It's hard to estimate an exact number for religious minorities since Turkey doesn't conduct censuses about religious denominations.
-Although the Shia population of Turkey varies according to different sources from less than %5 to more than %25, ~10% can be taken as a simplistic estimation.
+It is hard to estimate an exact number for religious minorities since Turkey does not conduct censuses about religious denominations.
+Although the Shia population of Turkey varies according to different sources from 4% to more than 10%.

 Alevism, which is the dominant sect of Shia Islam in Turkey, is mostly concentrated in the provinces of Tunceli, Erzincan Malatya, Sivas, Çorum, Kahramanmaraş, Amasya and Tokat.
 Tunceli is the only province of Turkey with an Alevi majority.
 Ethnic Kurds and Zazas make up a significant share of Alevi population of Turkey, although majority of them are ethnic Turks.

 Islam arrived in the region that comprises present-day Turkey, particularly the eastern provinces of the country, as early as the 7th century.
 The mainstream Hanafi school of Sunni Islam is largely organized by the state through the Presidency of Religious Affairs (known colloquially as Diyanet), which was established in 1924 following the abolition of the Ottoman Caliphate and controls all mosques and Muslim clerics, and is officially the highest religious authority in the country.
 Shafi'i school of Sunni Islam is the dominant jurisprudence in Turkish Kurdistan.

 As of today, there are thousands of historical mosques throughout the country which are still active.
 Notable mosques built in the Seljuk and Ottoman periods include the Sultan Ahmed Mosque and Süleymaniye Mosque in Istanbul, the Selimiye Mosque in Edirne, the Yeşil Mosque in Bursa, the Alâeddin Mosque and Mevlana Mosque in Konya, and the Great Mosque in Divriği, among many others.
 Large mosques built in the Republic of Turkey period include the Kocatepe Mosque in Ankara and the Sabancı Mosque in Adana.